uroybd/topobon/src/site/notes/Personal/Reading/Books/Read/V for Vendetta by Alan Moore.md

 However, the characters are only backdrops here.
 Alan Moore used these characters to effectively convey some very elaborate ideas— freedom, anarchy, justice, integrity, etc.

 So, when [[Entities/Literature/V for Vendetta/Characters/V\|V]] started his vendetta, it was not only against some people.
 It is against the system, even against the lack of aesthetics that the system enforces (hence the theatrical nature of V).

+## The Movie
+I'm aware of the difficulties regarding comparing works of two different mediums.

+The recurring thing I noticed in the movie is it lacks depth.
+This is very unfortunate.
+Doubly so because it seems like the lack is there not by mistake, but by design.
+Everything is toned down in the movie.
+It's a caricature.

 > [!warning] Spoilers
 > The following sections may contain spoilers.
 I prefer you to read the work untainted by my views.
 Be wary of reading this if you haven't read V for Vendetta already.